The History of St Mark’s

 St Mark’s Hospital and Academic Institute together form a centre for coloproctology, attracting practitioners from the UK and overseas to enable best practice to be spread to other institutions.

 Within the North West London Hospitals NHS Trust, St Mark’s Hospital is headed by Clinical Director, Professor Omar Faiz.
-The Clinical Director is supported by the Divisional General Manager of Specialist Services who, together with the Dean of St Mark’s Academic Institute, Dr Siwan Thomas-Gibson, form the Executive of the Hospital.
+The Clinical Director is supported by the Divisional General Manager of Specialist Services who, together with the Dean of St Mark’s Academic Institute, Professor Siwan Thomas-Gibson, form the Executive of the Hospital.

 The St Mark’s archive